 The customer will purchase and install a new utility pole that is commercially treated throughout the entire length of the pole.
 For 200A services, the pole shall be a minimum of Class 4.
 For 320A and 400A services, the pole shall be a minimum of Class 3.
-The 320A and 400A meter pole will require a Pole Line Design Criteria.
+The 320A and 400A meter pole will require an anchor if the service drop exceeds 20m based on FortisBC's Pole Line Design Criteria.
 The pole for both services shall be a minimum of 9.15 metres (30 feet) in length, and in compliance with the British Columbia Electrical Code.
 The customer will own and maintain this pole.
 To this pole, the customer will mount a meter socket in accordance with Section 1.14 Meter Sockets of this guide.